saikumar1767/RenewableEnergyAnalytics/README.md

 5. **4.1 Start Frontend Server**
    - To start the React development server, navigate to the Frontend/frontend folder
-   - Now, run: npm run dev
+   - Now, run: npm start

    **4.2 Start Backend Server**
    - To start the backend server, navigate to the Backend folder and follow the below commands: